DKMitt/wifi_ws/README.md

   - [x]  cloud database creation - In process 6/26/17
   - [x]  configure to send data to database - In process 6/26/17
   - [x]  testing data sending to database - In process 6/26/17
-  - [x]  file and directory structure creation  - updated 6/26/2017
+  - [x]  file and directory structure creation  - updated 7/5/2017
-  - [ ]  website wire framing
+  - [x]  website wire framing - In process 7/5/17
-  - [ ]  website coding
+  - [ ]  website coding - In process 7/5/17
   - [ ]  file and directory structure cleanup
   - [ ]  final testing